-Borrowing items that circulate is free of charge and is limited to ten (10) concurrent items, generally for a period of three (3) weeks.
+Borrowing items that circulate is free of charge and is limited to ten (10) concurrent items, generally for a period of four (4) weeks.
 Materials may be renewed unless it has been requested by another patron.
 Overdue fines will be charged on materials returned past the stated due date.
 All graduate students and faculty may borrow items for up to 4 months.

 Materials not part of the collection may be obtained through interlibrary loan (ILL), governed by the rules of the lending library.
 All interlibrary loan requests must be submitted to the librarian through this form; requests should be expected to take from 1 hour for emailed journal articles, up to 2 weeks for printed books.

 Online subscription database access is for currently enrolled students and faculty only with a LITS provided login.